-The days are longer, the weather is better (hopefully), and everything is blooming.
+The days are longer, the weather is (hopefully) better, and everything is blooming.
 Spring is synonymous with rebirth, starting afresh, and enjoying the gifts given by Mother Earth.
-After many months of cold, dreary weather, we are anxious to feel the warmth of the sun on our faces.
+After many months of cold, dreary weather, we are itching to feel the warmth of the sun on our faces.
 When you’re a mom, spring brings even more excitement because our children make everything magical.
-Seeing their wonderment as perennials blossom is breathtaking.
+That’s why we’re here to share fun gardening activities to do with kids this season.

 Once you put all the winter clothes in storage, it’s time to explore the outdoors wearing your sun hats and shorts.
 We recommend you check out our spring bucket list for all the creative ways to have some fun in the sun.
 Many kids enjoy exploring gardens and becoming one with the dirt.
 If you and your child have a green thumb, we recommend starting a vegetable garden to later enjoy the fruits—or in this case, the veggies—of your labor.
 Spring has sprung, so pull up your sleeves and get some planting done with your crew!

-As you embark on your springtime adventures, we’re sharing nine fun gardening activities you can do with your little gardeners this spring—plus, our favorite gardening products for kids.
+As you embark on your springtime adventures, we’re sharing some fun gardening activities you can do with your little gardeners this spring.
+From the basics to the extra creative, check out the 10 ideas below.

-If you want to start from the very beginning by teaching your child all about planting, consider using a kids’ gardening journal to document the entire process, from planting a seed to its germination stage and the ongoing maintenance for the plant to thrive.
-If you’re looking for some creative ideas on what to plant, we recommend you and your child follow Little Sprouts Learning’s suggestion to grow sunflowers because their growth is extraordinary and they are majestic flowers once in bloom.
+If you want to start from the very beginning by teaching your child all about planting, consider using a kids’ gardening journal to document the entire process.
+Including everything from planting a seed to its germination stage and the ongoing maintenance for the plant to thrive.
+If you’re looking for some creative ideas on what to plant, we recommend you and your child follow Little Sprouts Learning’s suggestion to grow sunflowers.
+Their growth is extraordinary and they are majestic flowers once in bloom.

 These sweet kids’ gardening journals include planting cards to keep track of the plants’ growth, water and growth trackers, a garden grid to design the actual planting space, and even more activities.

-Your kids know about the tooth fairy, so next, you can introduce them to garden fairies—mythical creatures who watch over a garden and use their magic to inspire the growth of plants.
+Your kids probably know about the magic of the tooth fairy.
+Now, you can introduce them to garden fairies—mythical creatures who watch over a garden and use their magic to inspire the growth of plants.
 With just a few materials to add to a small garden pot, you can create the most delightful setting that would entice any garden fairy to visit.
-Review Finding Zest’s instructions on how to create your own fairy garden to get started.

-This adorable fairy kit has all you need to build a fairy garden’s beautiful home, including a white picket fence, gnome and ladybug, faux flowers, and, of course, fairy dust.
+This adorable fairy kit has all you need to build a fairy garden’s beautiful home, including a house, stones, characters, and, of course, fairies.

 Add a fairy door to a nearby tree to set the stage for imaginative and whimsical play.

-Add some pizzazz to your rocks by using this rock painting kit that comes with fluorescent and glow-in-the-dark, non-toxic paint that will light up your garden all day and night.
+Add some pizzazz to your rocks by using this rock painting kit that comes with fluorescent and glow-in-the-dark paint that will light up your garden all day and night.

 Go on a garden treasure hunt by printing out a scavenger hunt list to inspire your adventures.
-There are tons of garden scavenger hunt variations, including this simple one by Fantastic Fun and Learning.
+There are tons of garden scavenger hunt variations out there, or you can come up with your own!
 The possibilities are endless in what you can search for in your garden, and depending on the age of your child, you can even make this a lesson on colors and sight words.

 This digital download comes with three different types of garden scavenger hunts that are spring, garden, and color-themed.